 Norwegian Airlines flies Boeing 787 Dreamliners for its long-haul transatlantic routes and offers a Business Class that is better than the Premium Economy offered by the likes of British Airways (read my review of British Airways Premium Economy), but that is not as good as the Business Class (or Club World) products offered by the major carriers.
-This intermediate product, described by Norwegian as “Business Class in the 1990s” (and which is similar to domestic first within the US), offers larger seats in a separate cabin from economy but not lie flat seats.
+This intermediate product, described by Norwegian as “Business Class in the 1990s” (similar to domestic first within the US), offers larger seats in a separate cabin from economy but not lie-flat seats.

 What Do You Get If You Fly In Norwegian’s Premium Cabin?

 - Lounge access at selected airports (from a partnership with No1 lounges)

 - Comfortable seat in the Premium cabin with 46 inch legroom (compares with 38 inches on BA World Traveller Plus)